vinay-sj/python-flask-microservices/README.md

   3. Docker Compose for deploying all of our containers in AWS using the docker-compose.yaml file.

 ### Datadog monitoring and synthetic test

-* Datadog is an essential monitoring and security platform for cloud applications that brings together end-to-end tracing, metrics, and logs to make applications, infrastructure, and third-party services entirely observable.
-These capabilities help secure systems, avoid downtime and ensure the best user experience.
 * In our project we have used Datadog for monitoring and for running synthetic tests.
 * We have used the following platforms provided by Datadog:
   * [Datadog Agent](https://docs.datadoghq.com/agent/)